-Vietnam Museum of Ethnology is located in Cau Giay district and about 10km from city center.
+Vietnam Museum of Ethnology is located in Cau Giay District, Hanoi and about 10km from city center.
 It was built on a large area of more than 40 thousand square meters and it became a great place to display the culture heritage and socio-cultural diversity of 54 tribes in Vietnam.

 The proposal for the museum was officially approved on 14 December 1987.
 Construction lasted from 1987 to 1995, and it was opened to the public on 12 November 1997.

 The exhibition building was designed by the architect Ha Duc Linh, a member of the Tày ethnic group, in the shape of a Đông Sơn drum, and the interior architecture was designed by the French architect Véronique Dollfus.